Chart Color Schemes

 Educational outcomes in Mount Tarcoola fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 16.5%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 12.6%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.7%).
-Trade and technical skills are prominent, with 43.5% of residents aged 15+ holding vocational credentials - advanced diplomas (10.4%) and certificates (33.1%).
+The area's university qualification rate is 16.5%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.6%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.7%).
+Vocational credentials are prevalent, with 43.5% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (33.1%).

 Frequently Asked Questions - Education